ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 ## Customer user IDs
 {: #adds-infra-domain-userid}

-The customer user IDs and passwords for the vCenter Server instance are available through the IBM Cloud for VMware Solutions console.
+The customer user IDs and passwords for the vCenter Server instance are available through the {{site.data.keyword.vmwaresolutions_short}} console.
 Go to VMware Solutions, Summary, Resources, <instance_name>, Summary.
 For more information, see [vCenter and Platform Services Controller user IDs](/docs/vmwaresolutions?topic=vmwaresolutions-audit_user_ids).

 ## DNS configuration
 {: #adds-infra-domain-dns}